RodolfoMRibeiro/LinkedIn-Connection-Manager/README.md

 ## Contact

-If you have any questions or feedback, feel free to contact us at example@email.com.
+If you have any questions or feedback, feel free to contact me at rodolfomarqribeiro@gmail.com.

 ---